rcprcp/MarketMogul/README.md

 * DJ Industrials .dji (looks like it's 15 minutes delayed).
 * SPX .inx (realtime-ish).
 * NASDAQ composite .ixic  (also realtime-ish).

 TODO:
 * Definitely need to get a better data source.
 Something we can use for ticker lookup.
 Also it would be nice to get the volume.
-* See if it's feasible to use a two-column layout when in landscape mode on a tablet.
+* DONE.
+See if it's feasible to use a two-column layout when in landscape mode on a tablet.
-* Edit screen needs UI improvements.
+* Edit screen is a mess - it needs UI improvements.
+* Update timer is hard coded t 60 seconds.
+Should this be variable?
+* Do something with the "About" screen.
+* Should we track amount of data sent and received?
-* There is no limit on the number of tickers; it's in a scrollview.
-Is this going to be a problem.
+* There is no limit on the number of tickers; it's in a ScrollView (and a HorizontalScrollView).
+Is this going to be a problem?
 Currently testing with 12-15 tickers.

+Done:
+* fix bug causing double updates.
+* implemented progress bar, for start up, and when returning from the "Edit" screen, but it does not display when normal (timed) updates occur.
+* Two-column layout is all done.